Freelance Websites

 2. Terms and Conditions

-You need to carefully read through this section and look for loopholes that might be used to exploit you of your hard-earned freelancing income.
+You need to carefully read through this section and look for loopholes that might be used to exploit your hard-earned freelancing income.
 Also, check for conditions that you might have difficulties following and, if possible, avoid the sites having such.

 The Terms and Conditions should be simple and easy to follow at any given time.